 Stress, if not dealt with, can turn into depression or anxiety.
 Depression and anxiety are both mental disorders that can lead the negative feelings to grow stronger with time.
 Eventually, they start controlling every aspect of your life.
 Moreover, negative emotions can turn into negative actions.

 There are many symptoms of depression and anxiety, such as isolation, suicidal feelings, fatigue, and so much more.
 All of these symptoms can lead to affecting many various aspects of your life, such as your social life.
 You can go into isolation, which can be mentally and physically harmful for you.

 8. It Can Negatively Affect The Growth Of Your Hair

 Stress can negatively impact different parts of your body, amongst which your hair as well.
 Also, stress can cause the hair to grow slowly, not grow at all, and most of all, it can contribute towards hair loss.

 Since stress leads to unhealthy foods, a poor diet can also be the culprit behind hair loss, which can have a negative effect on your overall look.

 To sum it all up, stress does harm different parts of the body, but that does not mean that it cannot be managed.

 There are many different ways to manage stress.
 For instance, you can talk about what is bothering you to a doctor.
 Make sure to keep all loved ones close and keep sharing what bothers you.
 Try to keep a positive attitude and exercise to release all frustration.
 You can also go for a massage.
+If it’s school-related, make sure to get the appropriate help.
 Still, if it is not possible to visit a masseuse every day, you can keep a massage chair.
 You can read about massage chairs to discover how they release stress and leave you refreshed.